hanshoglund/vitry/manual.md

 # The language

-Vitry is a functional programming language.
-Well known languages in this family include Lips and Haskell.
-Like these languages, it depends on functions, values and types are the principal units of abstraction.
+Like most functional languages, Vitry depends on functions, values and types are the principal units of abstraction.
 Mutable state is avoided and recursion and looping are used interchangebly.

 Unlike most languages, Vitry treats both functions and types as first class values, that may be referenced and passed to functions like any other.
+Evaluation is strict by default, but lazy evaluation is possible and lists are always lazy.
+The type system is based on the notions of implicit conversions.

-Vitry strikes a balance between the eager, dynamic nature of the Lisp family and the declarative style of Haskell.
-Evaluation is strict by default, but non-strict evaluation is possible and lists are non-strict by default.
-In addition, the type system is based around the notions of implicit conversions, which may be specified in user code.
+TODO explain structural equivalence